milesd/cpuburn/README.md

 =======

 > [!WARNING]
 > This program is designed to heavily load CPU chips.
-Undercooled, overclocked or otherwise weak systems may fail causing data loss (filesystem corruption) and possibly permanent damage to electronic components.
-Nor will it catch all flaws.   *** USE AT YOUR OWN RISK ***
+Undercooled, overclocked or otherwise weak systems may fail causing data loss and/or possibly permanent damage to electronic components. ***USE AT YOUR OWN RISK***
->

 - [cpuburn](#cpuburn)
 - [Architectures](#architectures)